GeRDI-Project/GerdiKubed_Operations/README.md

 * Ansible >= 2.4.1.0 (on the control machine, only linux distros are supported!)
 * Package iproute2 installed (if you forget and playbooks fail, rerun them)
 * at least two network interface for k8s-nodes
+* There needs to be one interface named ens3 that holds an IP adress und which the services are reachable.
+This must not be the ovn-management interface.
+Sometime the name of the interface should somehow be dynamically determined - now it is hardcoded in two roles (kubelet and network\_ovn)

 # Documentation